About the FSP

 Foundation seed is allocated to approximately 200 growers.
 The majority of the seed is planted within the state of California.
 Seed is also planted in most of the western portion of the U.S.; Arizona, Colorado, Idaho, New Mexico, Oregon, Texas and Washington.

-Foundation seed is allocated twice annually, fall and spring.
-Off-cycle requests are considered on a case by case basis.
-Allocation is to qualified seed growers based on written requests and seed availability.
-The allocation committee, consisting of the Director and two foundation seed personnel, allocate the seed based on availability, demand, and supply in reserve and in accordance to conditions associated with each cultivar.
+When necessary, seed is allocated based on availability, demand, and supply in reserve and in accordance to conditions associated with each cultivar.
 Protected and patented materials are allocated only to licensed entities.

 I. Applicant qualifications: